Fethiye holidays 2019 / 2020

 Situated on the Aegean Sea is the beautiful Turquoise Coast.
 Fethiye is one of the most popular destinations here, mainly due to its wonderful beaches and rich heritage.
 Calis is the main beach in the area which is known for being one of the most eco-friendly in the whole of the country.
 You will not only be treated to crystal clear waters and golden sand but also excellent views of the Taurus Mountains.
 There are a few other beaches located a few kilometres away from the town which are less frequented by tourists and have more of a local feel.

 Away from the beach you'll discover a delicious array of food and drink.
 The country is known for its Turkish delight and donna kebabs but there is much more to its cuisine besides these stereotypical, albeit delicious, examples.
 Cafés line the beaches and there are several venues in the town centre where you can dance the night away until the early hours.
 If you're looking for a little action and adventure, then there are opportunities to swim and parasail which will keep the adrenalin junkies entertained.
-Could a Fethiye holiday in 2017 have your name on it?
+Could a cheap holiday to Fethiye in 2019 / 2020 have your name on it?

 Most popular hotels in Fethiye